jenniferkrebsbach/job-description-bias/README.md

 # job-description-bias
-# Gendered Language Analysis with BERT and Word Clouds
+# Gendered Language Analysis
 This project analyzes gendered language in job descriptions to identify patterns in word usage associated with male-coded, female-coded, and gender-neutral job descriptions.
 It includes scripts for:

 * Calculating gendered word frequencies
 * Generating visualizations for feminine and masculine word distribution
-* Running BERT-based similarity analysis
+* Running cosine similarity analysis
 * Clustering and word cloud generation